shigophilo/shigophilo.github.io/_posts/2022-07-24-the-end-of-ppldump.md

 If you are reading this, I would assume that you already know what PPLdump is and what it does.
 But just in case you do not, here is a very brief summary.

-[PPLdump](https://github.com/itm4n/PPLdump) is a tool written in C/C++ that implements a userland exploit for injecting arbitrary code into a PPL as an administrator.
-This technique is one of the many findings of a thorough research conducted by Alex Ionescu and James Forshaw about Protected Processes (PPs and PPLs).
+[PPLdump](https://github.com/itm4n/PPLdump) is a tool written in C/C++ that implements a _Userland_ exploit for injecting arbitrary code into a PPL as an administrator.
+This technique is one of the many findings of thorough research conducted by Alex Ionescu and James Forshaw about Protected Processes (PPs and PPLs).

 As a reminder, it works like this: